 Auditing for Environmental Compliance™ offers experienced auditors and those new to the internal audit practice an opportunity to better understand the audit process and become better positioned to improve your organization’s compliance position, control risks, improve internal controls, support environmental management systems, and identify pollution prevention opportunities.
 Ensuring your audit program delivers real value requires an effective audit approach and an understanding of proven audit techniques and industry audit standards.
-While many of the Aarcher Institute courses focus on specific environmental laws and requirements, this course focuses on the principles and realities of environmental compliance auditing process.
+While many Aarcher Institute courses focus on specific environmental laws and requirements, this course focuses on principles and realities of environmental compliance auditing process.

 Auditing for Environmental Compliance™ is offered several times each year, most often in our own facilities in historic Annapolis, Maryland.
 Join your fellow environmental professionals for an in-depth look at all facets of multimedia environmental compliance auditing.